 |MEN type 2B||Medullary thyroid carcinoma||10q11.2 (RET gene)|

-Clinical practice guidelines recommend that screening for patients with MEN1 syndrome begin by the age of 5 years and continue for life.
-The number of tests or biochemical screening is age specific and may include yearly serum calcium, parathyroid hormone, gastrin, glucagon, secretin, proinsulin, chromogranin A, prolactin, and IGF-1.
-Radiologic screening should include a magnetic resonance imaging of the brain and computed tomography of the abdomen every 1 to 3 years.[6,7,8]
+Clinical practice guidelines recommend that screening for patients with MEN1 syndrome begins by the age of 5 years and continues throughout life.
+The tests for screening are age specific and may include yearly serum calcium, parathyroid hormone, gastrin, glucagon, secretin, proinsulin, chromogranin A, prolactin, and IGF-1.
+Radiological screening should include magnetic resonance imaging of the brain and computed tomography of the abdomen every 1 to 3 years.[

-A pentagastrin stimulation test can be used to detect the presence of medullary thyroid carcinoma in these patients, although management of patients is driven primarily by the results of genetic analysis for RET mutations.[14,17]
+A pentagastrin stimulation test can be used to detect medullary thyroid carcinoma in these patients.
+However, the patient management is driven primarily by the results of genetic analysis for RET mutations.[

-A retrospective analysis identified 167 children with RET mutations who underwent prophylactic thyroidectomy; this group included 109 patients without a concomitant central node dissection and 58 patients with a concomitant central node dissection.
-Children were classified into risk groups by their specific type of RET mutation (refer to Table 1 in the PDQ summary on Childhood Thyroid Cancer Treatment for more information).
+A retrospective analysis identified 167 children with RET mutations who underwent prophylactic thyroidectomy.
+This group included 109 patients without a concomitant central node dissection and 58 patients with a concomitant central node dissection.
+Children were classified into risk groups by their specific type of RET mutation.[

-Guidelines for genetic testing of suspected patients with MEN2 syndrome and the correlations between the type of mutation and the risk levels of aggressiveness of medullary thyroid cancer have been published.[14,19]
+Guidelines for genetic testing of patients suspected of having MEN2 syndrome and the correlations between the type of mutation and the risk levels of aggressiveness of medullary thyroid cancer have been published.[

 |MEN2 Subtype||Medullary Thyroid Carcinoma||Pheochromocytoma||Parathyroid Disease|